anuj-singh-thakur/Transaction-Scheduler/README.md

 # Distributed Transaction Scheduler
-In this project, our goal is to implement a Scheduling Algorithm to simulate the behavior of efficiently allocating resources to worker threads responsible for processing incoming requests.
+In this project, our goal is to implement a Scheduling Algorithm to simulate the behavior of efficiently allocating worker thread resources to incoming requests based on transaction type and priority levels.
+Implemented **Multithreading** using **pthread API**.

 ### Project Overview